alchitry/alchitry.github.io/content/news/year-of-updates.md

 If you've been poking around the new website, you've probably already run into some of our new videos.

-It has been 5 years since we made a video, but we are back!
+It had been 5 years since we made a video, but we are back baby!
-A big part of this was moving into a new larger space where filming is much easier.
+A big part of this was moving into a larger space where filming is much easier.

 Check out our [YouTube channel](https://www.youtube.com/@Alchitry) and subscribe if you're interested in seeing our new video tutorials.